blaze/blaze/docs/source/data.rst

 Data
 ====

-Data Descriptors provide uniform access to a variety of common data formats.
+Blaze Data Descriptors provide uniform access to a variety of common data formats.
 They provide standard iteration, insertion, and numpy-like fancy indexing over on-disk files in common formats like csv, json, and hdf5 in memory data strutures like core Python data structures and DyND arrays as well as more sophisticated data stores like SQL databases.
 The data descriptor interface is analogous to the Python buffer interface described in PEP 3118, but with some more flexibility.

 Over the course of this document we'll refer to the following simple ``accounts.csv`` file: